 However, you should never place one in a dishwasher machine.
 Drinking horns should only ever be hand washed.

-If left unwashed for too long (even a few hours) the acids can break down the protection coatings and unseal the horn.
+If left unwashed for too long (even a few hours) the acids can break down the protective coatings and unseal the horn.
 This can cause permanent and irreversible damage.

 By implementing these simple care tips on how to clean a drinking horn you can help preserve your horn for a long time to come.

-Just remember to avoid the dishwasher or any harsh cleaning chemicals as you don’t want to ruin your prized possession.
+Just remember to avoid the dishwasher or any harsh cleaning chemicals or hard/stiff brushes as you don’t want to ruin your prized possession.

 Drinking horns enhance your drinking experience.
 Whether you are new to them or wish to buy more, you can find plenty of varieties here at Drinking Horns for Sale.